-Similar to the Nevada crime of unauthorized practice of medicine, it is illegal in Nevada to practice nursing without a valid, current state-issued license from the Nevada State Board of Nursing.
+Similar to the unauthorized practice of medicine, it is illegal in Nevada to practice nursing without a valid, current state-issued license from the Nevada State Board of Nursing.
 Specifically, Nevada nursing law prohibits the following actions without a nursing license:

 - physically providing nursing care while holding oneself out as a licensed nurse,

 - offering to provide nursing care while holding oneself out as a licensed nurse, or

 - holding oneself out as a licensed nurse via business cards, signs, websites, titles, abbreviations, words, or other devices.

 Therefore, unlicensed nurses can get arrested even if they do not physically carry out any medical procedures.
 Merely offering to act as a nurse or presenting oneself as a nurse is enough to invite criminal prosecution in Nevada.1

 Example: Bonnie just received her Registered Nurse degree from Nevada State College’s School of Nursing with highest honors.
 She is awaiting results for her NCLEX nursing exam, though she is positive she aced it.
 Since she needs money, she applies for a nursing job right away and lies about already having her license.
 If caught, Bonnie could be prosecuted for nursing without a license.
 It is irrelevant that she never saw a patient, or that she was a model student who probably passed the test.
 Her action of lying about being licensed qualifies as the unauthorized practice of nursing in Nevada.
 She could also face discipline by the Nevada Nursing Board, such as temporary or permanent disqualification for a license.